 There will be opportunities at the Conference for the presentation of Original Communications in both Oral and Poster formats.
 Anyone wishing to present should complete the online submission process as indicated below.
 Delegates may be presenting author on not more than two Communications, not more than one of which may be an oral communication.
 They may be co-authors on any number of communications.
 Acceptance of abstracts will be confirmed only if the presenting author has registered for attendance at the Conference.

-The deadline for submitting Abstracts or Posters is the 15th July 2017
+The deadline for submitting Abstracts for consideration is the 15th July 2020

 The title and affiliations of the authors should be in the following format:

 Effect of a milk protein solution consumed after exercise in the heat